 Remove Musty Mildew Smells from Clothes Forgotten in the Wash

-If the mildew smell is still lingering on your clothes after washing with vinegar, wash your clothes again using 1 cup baking soda.
+If the mildew smell is still lingering on your clothes after washing with the white vinegar, wash your clothes again using 1 cup baking soda.
 This should cut through the smell and brighten your clothes at the same time.